icopress/List-Bitcoin-Mixers/README.md

 </p>

 <h3 align="center">
-    BitList, a non-profit registry of Bitcoin mixers curated by the community.
+    A non-profit registry of Bitcoin mixers and anonymous exchanges curated by the community..
 </h3>

 ### Best Bitcoin Mixers in 2024?